 1. What Special Ed services do we have at Laurelhurst and how many students are served by them?

 Social and Emotional Services – this is a service model for students who require small groups for a good portion of their day.
-Students in these small group classes have significant social and emotional learning needs (SEL), and have been identified as emotionally and behaviorally disabled (EBD).
+Students in these small group classes have significant social and emotional learning needs (SEL).
 Our model serves students within the small group setting for up to 100% of their day.
 Our goal is to teach appropriate classroom, playground, and lunchroom social skills along with emotional self-regulation skills that will allow our students to participate in the general education setting for more and more of their day.
-We want them to be in the general education setting when they have the skills to manage their emotions and behaviors in that setting, not before.
+We want them to be in the general education setting when they have the skills to manage their emotions and behaviors in that setting.
 It’s important to their progress that they succeed when they’re in general education settings so that they build skills and feel confident outside of the small group.
 Sometimes, these students have an adult with them in the general education setting until we are confident that they can manage this environment on their own.
 We fade their supports over time as they are able to be successful independently.

-Access – When students no longer need the small group setting for their instructional time, we have a level of service that supports their increasing independence in general education.
+Access – When students need small group setting for a small amount of their instructional time, but need more support than Resource provides, we have a level of service that supports increasing independence in general education.
 The Access model provides students with frequent breaks and check ins, in-class support in the general education setting, a Special Education classroom space for cooling down and reflection, and continual instruction in social skills and emotional self-regulation.
 We use the specific curricula beyond that used in general education to support students in growing their social skills and regulating their emotions effectively.
 This model is intended to provide ongoing coaching and support for students to move them toward social and emotional independence.
 We can have up to 10 students in our access program, with 4 adults supporting them.

 2. Where are the Special Education services delivered throughout the building?